 - Depending on whether I do risky things or if I behave well, I will pay for a specific insurance service every second.
 How much?
 0,00001 TokenXYZ / sec (if I sleep safely at home), and maybe even up to 1 TokenXYZ / sec (if I'm doing a bungee jump)

 - Real-time access to data from IoT, smart watches, social platforms, geolocation data and who knows ... maybe even implant data = it will all be analyzed in real time by AI systems , checking the information for authenticity, seriousness and impact on me => this will also immediately affect my fees for this or that service.

 A theoretical example of my daily insurance costs, calculated in real time, could look like this:

 Will it be fascinating or scary?

 The way we build this infrastructure today will define our future.
-We will either very happy people earning and spending money smoothly and effortlessly, or we will stay enslaved by large corporations and governmental institutions, influencing what we can do and what not, by controlling the switch-off button, who knows what systems ...
+We will either very happy people earning and spending money smoothly and effortlessly, or we will stay enslaved by large corporations and governmental institutions, influencing what we can and cannot do by controlling the switch-off button, who knows to which systems ...